Becca529/Idea-Board/README.md

 * Idea Board
     * Include note component which would allow users to add notes for each idea
-    * Add additional idea board dashboard capabilities such as filtering by status and basic reports
+    * Add additional idea board dashboard capabilities such as filtering by status or likability and basic reports

 * General
     * Rebuild front-end using React
+    * Add account profile
     * Create new Alexa skill for easy way to add new ideas and notes